 There are no lateral movements, no wiggling hips, no rigidly held elbows.
 He is comfortable, completely in his element, and totally at ease.
 When he drops a hand down to grab a drink, he does so with nary a wobble.
 Just seeing it makes you want to be a better cyclist.

-He’s also a really nice guy, the kind you want to ride next to because he makes you laugh.
-He’s taking it easy today, which is appreciated because it’s clear that if he stepped on the gas, things would get very intense, very fast.
-You’d like to think you could hang on, and maybe you could for a few minutes, especially with help from that fantastic draught.
-But deep down you know that eventually he’d hit his stride and achieve a velocity that mere mortals aren’t able to maintain.
+And he's a really nice guy, the kind you want to ride next to because he makes you laugh.
+He's taking it easy today which is appreciated because it's clear that if he hit the gas, things would get very intense, very fast.
+You'd like to think you could hang on, and maybe you could for a few minutes, especially with help from that fantastic draft.
+But deep down you know that eventually he'd hit his stride and achieve a velocity that mere mortals aren't able to maintain.
 And that would be that.

 The light pace makes it easy to take in the scenery, and Girona does not disappoint.
-We have the roads all to ourselves as we cut a path between green fields fading to brown in the warm Catalonian sunshine.
-There are mountains in the distance, but we won’t be tackling them today.
-Instead, we keep to the foothills, dipping occasionally into wispy forest, before pausing by the emerald waters of Lago de Bañolas for a refuelling break.
+We have the roads all to ourselves as we cut a path between green fields fading brown in the warm Catalonian sunshine.
+There are mountains in the distance, but we won't be attacking them today.
+Instead, we keep to the foothills, dipping occasionally into wispy forest, before pausing by the emerald waters of Lago de Bañolas for a refueling break.

 There's a light tailwind on the way back and it feels like we're gliding, until a few riders who just can't contain themselves launch an attack.
 It's all in good fun, and everyone breaks a sweat.
 A rider or two fall behind, so we ease the pace on the decent.
 This pack is destined to finish together today.